 Pros of Solar PPAs

-There are a variety of ways to finance a solar system other than using a PPA, for both residential and commercial applications.
+There are various ways to finance a solar system other than using a PPA for both residential and commercial applications.

 Renting Solar Panels